Today I have something different on my blog! It’s a collaboration with Heather from WineOnAWednesday.com How cool is her blog name?!

 1. Anything with a mirror

 Liam LOVES looking in a mirror.
-We have this playmat and it comes with a little mirror that you can attach by a ring.
+We have the Infantino Twist n’ Fold Gym Playmat and it comes with a little mirror that you can attach by a ring.
 This makes it easy to move around so he doesn’t get bored with it in the same spot.
-These little mirrors are also great because they’re portable, have other things about them like colours and shapes, and prop up nicely.
+The Bright Starts Sit and See Safari Floor Mirror is also great because it’s portable, have other things about them like colours and shapes, and prop up nicely.
 He thinks it’s so funny to see another baby in the mirror!
 Upon doing a little research, I found that babies and mirrors go well together.
 Mirrors help babies explore, focus, and mirrors promote social and emotional development.

 2. Any sort of play gym

 Play gyms/mats are great because there’s so much to them.
 Dangling toys, rings, mirrors, colours, and textures.
 All these are GREAT for little babies of this age.
 It really gets their brain going and helps develop their fine and gross motor skills.
 Plus, babies can play on their tummy or their back (if the mat has dangly stuff).
-We have this play gym and we love it because you can switch out the toys.
+The Infantino Twist and Fold Activity Gym Playmat it’s great because you can switch out the toys.

 3. Stacking cups

 I love these because you don’t even need to necessarily buy any special cups.
 You may already have cups that stack at home.
 You could even use bowls!
-If you do want to buy some specifically for this, I recommend these ones.
+If you do want to buy some specifically for this, I recommend the stacking cups from The First Years.
 We got some as a hand-me-down and they are still in perfect condition!
 Again, these are wonderful because they allow your baby to practice fine motor skills.
 Plus, if the cups are different colours, you can take the opportunity to point them out, which will help vocabulary.

 4. Discovery baskets